Summer Soup Recipes

 Many summer soups freeze nicely, but soups containing dairy or fragile herbs may not hold up well when thawed, as they can separate or lose flavor.
 For best results, stick to only freezing brothy or vegetable-based soups.

-For a protein boost, try adding legumes like lentils or chickpeas, or use tofu or tempeh, which won’t compromise the soup's light and refreshing feel.
+For a protein boost, try adding legumes like lentils or chickpeas to vegetarian soups and shredded chicken to other soups.
+These work well and won't compromise the soup's light and refreshing feel.

 Did you try any of these soup recipes?
 Please leave a 5 ⭐️⭐️⭐️⭐️⭐️ rating on the recipe card if you loved it and your comments below!
 For more recipes, you can follow along on Facebook, Instagram, and Pinterest!